deemsk/frontend/codestyle/styles.md

 <a id="less_variables"></a>
 ### Variables

-* declare variables only at the top of the file before all selectors;
+* declare variables only at the top of the file before all rulesets, but after import declarations (if there are);
 * two (2) empty lines between the last declared variable and the first ruleset;
 * each variable declaration starts on its own new line;
 * no empty lines between variable declarations;